-Before you check your tyre pressures, you will need to find the recommended tyre pressure for your vehicle.
+Before you check your car tyre pressures, you will need to find the recommended tyre pressure for your vehicle.
 This can be found in the vehicle handbook or on a label attached to the edge of the driver door or inside the fuel cap flap.

 Be aware that there may be different tyre pressure specifications for front and rear tyres and if you are carrying a heavy load you will need to adjust your pressures accordingly.
 So always check the recommended tyre pressures if you are carrying extra passengers or a full load.

-How Can I Check my Tyre Pressures?
+How To Check Tyre Pressures?

-You can check your tyre pressures easily using a tyre pressure gauge, which are available for free or a small cost at most petrol stations.
+You can check your car tyre pressures easily using a tyre pressure gauge, which are available for free or a small cost at most petrol stations.